x

 Over the years, MCSO has been called out dozens of times to Wrangler's Roost for the same problem of noise complaints reported by neighbors.
 They've had to respond to weddings and other events.

-Court documents claim this has been going on since 2016.
-It noted that on several websites, the venue is advertised as a resort even though Wrangler's Roost doesn't have the proper permit and has repeatedly violated county codes.
+The lawsuit also alleged that on several websites, the venue is advertised as a resort even though Wrangler's Roost doesn't have the proper permit which violated the county zoning ordinance.

 Part of the County's investigation included listening in on phone conversation with Reid Stewart.
 In April 2024, the documents claim Stewart told them the venue was available for a wedding in November but the music had to be kept low because they had received noise complaints.